liveryvideo/docs/docs/web-player.md

 ## FAQ

-### _Why does the player start muted?_

-In Chrome, on the [Media Engagement](chrome://media-engagement/) page you can check whether the player page has a `Score` which is marked as `Is High` `Yes`.
-Otherwise, so called "autoplay" (automatic starting of unmuted playback) will not be allowed on that page and our player will fall back to starting playback muted.
-In that case a dialog will be shown to manually unmute playback.
-This engagement `Score` is based on whether the player is shown clearly on the page and on whether the user previously has been playing muted or unmuted.
-Other browsers function similarly and sometimes also allow users to manually enable/disable autoplay.
+### Autoplay

-### _Why doesn't the player start at all?_
+**_Why doesn't the player automatically start (unmuted)?_**

-In Safari, when the device is in low-power mode, the "autoplay" mentioned in the previous question is entirely disabled and even the muted fallback will not be allowed.
-Or you could have manually configured Safari to disallow autoplay.
-In such cases the player will show a dialog to manually start playback.
+Browsers keep track of user engagement with video players on pages, scoring higher when the video is shown clearly and when it is allowed to play unmuted by the user.

+In Chrome you can check this on the [Media Engagement](chrome://media-engagement/) page; when the player page has a `Score` which is marked as `Is High` `Yes` then unmuted autoplay is allowed.

+Our player attempts to automatically start playback unmuted, but if for example the engagement score is too low that will not be allowed by the browser.
+In that case the player attempts to automatically start playback _muted_ instead and show a dialog to manually unmute.

+In some cases a browser (p.e: Safari in low-power mode) or user (using browser configuration) might not allow autoplay at all (not even muted) in which case a dialog will be shown to manually start playback.